-3.4 The council strives to inform and involve the wider community in helping to create better quality developments and place making.
+The council strives to inform and involve the wider community in helping to create better quality developments and place making.
 Applicants who submit major applications to the council or as the case may be, the Department must undertake community consultation before submitting their application.

-The Council will require the following actions to be undertaken before the application is submitted:
+The Council will require the following actions to be undertaken before the application is submitted (Please see paragraph 3.4 above regarding requirement for a public event during period of Covid19 pandemic):